 Welcome and hello from Denville child photographer, Laura Short!
-I hope you like what you see and share with your friends.
+I hope you like what you see, especially this post with beautiful wildflowers and share with your friends.
 If you do please click the contact bar and get in touch.

 It’s been a weird winter.
 The kids are cooped up and I’m always cold so no way do I want to be outside any longer than I need to be.
 Walking into the grocery store or at the bus stop is my hard limit.
 Some days it’s 18 degrees and then the next it’s 70.
 Just when I celebrate, the next day we are covered in snow for a few days.
 In fact it is supposed to snow tomorrow and it’s 54 for the high today.

 Without having a dedicated studio space the winters can get a tad rough and every photographer knows that January-March is slow season.
 A lot of people supplement this time selling education to other photographers, workshops, schedule some shoots during this time, or if you’re like me (a kid without a dedicated space) you shoot what is in front of you.

 Years ago I used to shoot a lot of lifestyle photography and birth photography.
 I love shooting birth photography but I haven’t done any since moving to Denville last year.
 If you talk to me or work with me you will know I love the light.
 Light is what photography is all about.
 It is what photography is.
 It’s light.
 I can photograph you any time any place as long as I can find the light.